Opinion | What Dr. Oz’s Senate campaign is missing

 Uh, okay.
 Oz apparently hasn’t taken a look at the sclerotic manner with which things happen, when they do happen, in the Senate.
 And maybe we shouldn’t be surprised that a heart specialist might look askance at bringing home some bacon, which is a traditional parochial imperative for Washington lawmakers.

 There is little evidence he is even more than casually acquainted with the state.
 Oz obtained his medical and MBA degrees at the University of Pennsylvania more than three decades ago.
 But he was born in Ohio and grew up mostly in Delaware.
-He has spent much of his adult life in New Jersey, where he has a 9,000-square-foot mansion, though his website now claims his lives in Bryn Athyn, an affluent borough north of Philadelphia.
+He has spent much of his adult life in New Jersey, where he has a 9,000-square-foot mansion, though his website now claims he lives in Bryn Athyn, an affluent borough north of Philadelphia.
 The Associated Press reported he began voting in Pennsylvania elections this year by absentee ballot, registered to his in-laws’ address.

 Of course, Oz is far from the first audaciously carpetbagging candidate.
 Most notable in recent history was then-first lady Hillary Clinton, a Chicago native who ran in 2000 for Senate — and handily won — in New York, a state where she had never lived.
 She endured much mockery of her apparently newfound love for the New York Yankees.